GabrielSlima/blog/articles/clean-code-clean-classes.md

         In these cases one workaround would be declare those variables as instance variables if you application is OOP or as global variables if your application is POP (Procedural Oriented Programming).
         But pay attention to the cohesion.
 If the functions and the variables to be extract from this larger function doesn't seems to fit logically to the module or class, consider the possibility of creating a new one.
     </p>
+    <h3>How to create classes that supports the Open/Closed Principle</h3>
     Good Luck XD
 </div>